SystemsApproach/ops/monitor.rst

 6.3 Distributed Tracing
 -------------------------

 Tracing is the third leg of the monitoring toolkit.
-It is challenging in a cloud setting because it involves following the flow of control for each transaction across multiple microservices.
+Tracing is challenging in a cloud setting because it involves following the flow of control for each transaction across multiple microservices.
 The good news is that instrumenting a set of microservices involves turning on tracing support in the underlying language runtime system, rather than asking app developers to insert extra lines of code into their programs.

-The general pattern is similar what we've already seen with metrics and logs: the running code is instrumented to produce data that is then collected, aggregated, stored, and made available for display and analysis.
-The main difference is the type of data we're interested in collecting, which for tracing, is typically the sequence of API boundaries crossings from one module to another.
+The general pattern is similar to what we've already seen with metrics and logs: the running code is instrumented to produce data that is then collected, aggregated, stored, and made available for display and analysis.
+The main difference is the type of data we're interested in collecting, which for tracing, is typically the sequence of API boundary crossings from one module to another.
 This data gives us the information we need to reconstruct the call chain.
-In principle, we could leverage the logging system to support tracing—and just be diligent to outputting the necessary interface-crossing information—but it is a specialized enough use case to warrant its own vocabulary, abstractions, and mechanisms.
+In principle, we could leverage the logging system to support tracing—and just be diligent in logging the necessary interface-crossing information—but it is a specialized enough use case to warrant its own vocabulary, abstractions, and mechanisms.